Last updated on

 Callbacks are mini-labs to train you in key software-engineering skills: refactoring, improving, and building upon previously written code.

-There will be 3 graded callbacks during the semester:
+There will be 3 callbacks during the semester:

 In any week when a guided callback is due, it is worth 10% of the lab score for that week.
 (Consequently, the lab that week will only be worth 90% of what a lab in a non-callback week would be worth.)
 The unguided callback is graded the same way, except that it pairs with the unguided lab score.